Sports Equipment Cafe Business Plan

 Company Locations and Facilities:

-READ MORE Free Real Estate Investment Business Plan Sample
+READ MORE Limousine Taxi Business Plan Example

 The company office is located in the owner’s residence, 1455 Portland St., Bend, OR 97701.
 The office is about 1,000 square feet and has ample space for the first three years of growth.
 Deliveries and shipments are serviced through the store located at 432 Smith Rock Drive, Redmond, OR 97756.
 The 5,000 square foot retail building is owned by The Boulder Stop and there is no excess storage capacity.